olofens/koinly-crypto-transaction-parser/README.md

 # koinly-crypto-transaction-parser
 Pulls all your crypto transactions from Koinly and parses them into an excel spreadsheet in a human-readable way.

+## UPDATE
+Now can also parse your transactions to tax-friendly excel sheet.

 ### Why?
 When for example needing to withdraw larger sums of money from crypto exchanges to your traditional bank account you